 - students who are participating in activities deemed to be official university business

 All deferred and supplemental or special supplemental examinations must be approved by the college.
 The college must notify the student, instructor and in the case of approval, the registrar of its decision.

 Please refer to the Academic Courses Policy in regard to deadlines and arrangements surrounding the approval and invigilation process.

 Providing the exams office with deferred/supplemental examinations

-- Examinations must be supplied one week prior to the start of the deferred/supplemental examination session.
+- Examinations being written in-person on the main USask campus must be supplied one week prior to the start of the deferred/supplemental examination session.
 If the examination has not been received by this deadline, the exams office will issue one reminder.
 If the examination is still not received, the arrangement for invigilation will be the responsibility of the instructor/department.

 - Information regarding the examination (eg: length of time allotted, formula sheet or calculator allowed, etc) should be supplied in a cover sheet for the deferred/supplemental examination.

 - Computer based examinations including remote and take homes will be scheduled a date and time during the regular deferred examination period, but invigilation will be accommodated by the instructor.

 - It is recommended that you create a new final examination; please check the guidelines of your college or department regarding examination use.